ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/rds-bastion.md

 make aws_ssm_start_session INSTANCE_ID=i-019174128cf7b4563
 ```

+When the SSM session starts issue `sudo su -` command.

-## Configure
+### Configure

-First we need to enable an AWS role to transfer files to (or from) an S3 transfer bucket.
+The bastions are now configured at deployment time with the following AWS role to transfer files to (or from) an S3 transfer bucket.

+Should this not be the case for any reason here is how

 ```
 #######################